GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Kimmy/readme.md

 ## Linux File Permissions Tutorial: How to View and Change Permission
 ![alt text](https://github.com/GCU-GenCyber/GenCyber-Camp-23/blob/main/Linux/Linux%20Lesson%20-%20Kimmy/img/BasicPermissions.png)

-The file type can be a -, d, or i: file, directory, or link
+The file type will appear as a **-** , **d**, or **i** : file, directory, or link

-				Rwx means read, write, execute
-				Those are the 3 permissions on Linux
-		Look at hello
+As seen in the picture, R W X means read, write, and execute.Those are the 3 permissions on Linux.
+Now, take a look at the hello file that we created.
 What does it say for the permissions?
 	-rw-r--r--
-			- means it is a file
+	- **-** means it is a file
-			The first rw- means the user can read and write or modify it, no execute R-- means the group can only read it
+The first rw- means the user can read and write or modify it, no execute
+			R-- means the group can only read it
 			R-- means others can only read it
 			The next two words are the owner and group